 Our Compensation Committee currently consists of Ms. Bigley, who serves as its chairperson, Mr. Evans and Mr. Hennessy.
-The Compensation Committee met six (6) times during 2017 and additionally took action on five (5) occasions by unanimous written consent, primarily relating to equity awards for newly hired or promoted employees between regularly scheduled meetings of the Committee.
+The Compensation Committee met five times during 2018 and additionally took action on three (3) occasions by unanimous written consent.
 The Board, in its business judgment, has determined that each director serving on the Compensation Committee meets the independence requirements prescribed by the NYSE and is a "non-employee director" for purposes of the Exchange Act and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code.